ozanMSFT/pytorch-wiki/Best-Practices-to-Edit-and-Compile-Pytorch-Source-Code-On-Windows.md

 ## One Reminder
 You might find some changes you made doesn't work and after recompiling, the changes dismissed.
 That is because some PyTorch C++ code is generated in compile.
-For Codegen, you could check out [[Codegen and Structured Kernels Overview | Codegen and Structured Kernels Overview]]
+For Codegen, you could check out [[Codegen and Structured Kernels| Codegen and Structured Kernels]]